politburo/politburo/README.md

 ### Inter-machine dependencies ###

 * Classic situation: You may need your master node fully configured before your slave can start.

 Examples:

 * NFS master node must be available before you start your NFS clients

 * Hadoop HDFS namenode should be up before job servers can be started

 ### Single threading is passe ###

-* Why not resolve dependencies in parallel???
+* Why not resolve dependencies in parallel?
+Politburo, as the organizing comittee, wields many Babushkas in parallel.

 ### Vendor lock-in sucks ###